ABSanthosh/rslookup/README.md

 ## ToDo

 ### High Priority
+- [ ] Pagination not working in labs(that's why animation was slow)
 - [x] search bar in the directory page are not working sometimes till refreshed
   ~~- [ ] Try to use route grouping to make home header and directory header separate~~
 - [x] Dropdown in gpa calculator page is causing overflow in mobile